arista-netdevops-community/avd-cEOS-Lab/README.md

 ***TIP***: For a graphical view of the topology using `containerlab graph -t topology.yaml`

-Wait for containers to come up, and login to check the baseline configuration generated using the `ceos.cf.tpl`
+Wait for containers to come up, and login to check the baseline configuration generated using the baseline template.

 ```shell
 $ ssh admin@172.100.100.4